Countless variables can affect how much product you will sell in a given period.

 On the one hand, you want to keep your inventory costs low and only stock up as much as necessary.
 But at the same time, you must be able to handle demand surges.
 Running out of stock in the middle of a buying frenzy can seriously damage not just your bottom line but your reputation as well.

-To make the most of what demand forecasting can offer, it’s essential to understand the different types and uses that can be applied in different situations.
+To make the most of what supply and demand planning can offer, it’s essential to understand the different types and uses of demand forecasting that can be applied in different situations.

 Passive demand forecasting is ideal for businesses that don’t plan for rapid expansion, using historical data in a limited scope.
-Meanwhile, active demand forecasting considers more factors, such as external factors and even the economy.
+Meanwhile, active demand forecasting considers more factors, such as external conditions and changes and even the economy.

 At the macro level, demand forecasting looks at the entire market and analyzes the shifts and trends occurring.
-Micro-level demand forecasting looks at the business itself, examines its processes, and uses that data to predict future patterns.
+Micro-level demand forecasting in supply chain looks at the business itself, examines its processes, and uses that data to predict future patterns.

-Finally, you can use demand forecasting to look at different time periods.
-With short-term forecasting, you look at the upcoming months, while long-term forecasting covers multiple years.
+Finally, you can use supply and demand planning to look at different time periods.
+With short-term demand forecasting, you look at the upcoming months, while long-term forecasting covers multiple years.

 First are quantitative methods, which are based on historical or current data.
-This involves looking at the data from the past few years, or even the existing data, and interpreting it to provide you with forecasts about likely future performance.
+This involves looking at the data from the past few years, or even the existing data, and interpreting it to provide you with demand forecasts about likely future performance with your fulfillment services.

 Quantitative demand forecasting uses advanced models such as the autoregressive integrated moving-average, fine-tuning the equation to account for the historical representation.
 Then, inserting the specific numbers to produce a forecast.